-ObjectBox is a mobile database that persists objects simple and super fast.
+ObjectBox is a super fast mobile database that persists objects.
 It lets you avoid many repetitive tasks and offers a simple interface to your data.

 In order to use ObjectBox in your Android project, you need to add its Gradle plugin and Android library:

 // In your project build.gradle file: